Eligibility to become a pilot

 There are two different types of FAA flight training programs that are available to prospective pilots: Part 61 and Part 141 training.
 Both types of training are acceptable, but there are slight differences you’ll want to know before you choose a training program.

-are the most common type and the kind that most small flight schools offer.
+Part 61 flight training programs are the most common type and the kind that most small flight schools offer.
 Part 61 training is flexible and allows you to go at your own pace and allows the program to be adjusted to suit the needs of the students.
 With a Part 61 program, instructors are free to use any type of training materials they’d like to use and can train the student in a variety of different ways.
 Because Part 61 flight instruction is less structured, it can often take longer to complete.

-can often be found at larger institutions, including fast-track programs and universities with flight programs.
+Part 141 flight training programs can often be found at larger institutions, including fast-track programs and universities with flight programs.
 Part 141 flight training is conducted to the same standards as Part 61, but is done under a more structured training outline and more efficiently.

 For flight training to be conducted under Part 141 regulations, an FAA-approved training curriculum is required, including detailed lesson plans.
 In addition, the FAA monitors the performance of Part 141 training, so too many failures or poor performance will be managed.
 Because Part 141 flight training is much more structured, the FAA allows students to complete the same training in less required flight time.
 For example, a private pilot certificate requires at least 40 hours of flight time under Part 61 rules and only 35 hours under Part 141 regulations.
 Part 141 programs can be intense and fast-moving for students, and there’s not always a lot of time to catch up when a student gets behind.